Farming

 IN HAND

 Clinton Devon Farm Partnership (CDFP) is the in-hand farming operation of the Clinton Devon Estates.
 Situated in the Otter Valley.
-The 1100ha farm is under organic management audited by Organic Farmers & Growers.
-The principal focus of the business is organic milk production, with forage crops grown to support the dairy herd.
+The principal focus of the 850ha business is milk production, with forage crops grown to support the dairy herd, alongside approximately 200ha of arable cropping.

-The dairy herd is split between two farms, Otter farm and Dalditch farm.
-Annually, these farms produce 5.4 million litres of milk each year.
+The dairy herd is located at Otter farm and produces 4.8 million litres of milk each year.

-How we manage the farmed environment is very important to both CDFP and the Estate.
-We in the first year of a Countryside Stewardship Mid-Tier agreement that is aimed at water and soil quality, and wider biodiversity.
-We are changing our farming structure and working practices so we can have a positive impact on the environment.
+How we manage the farmed environment is important to both CDFP and the Estate.
+We have a Countryside Stewardship Mid-Tier agreement in place that is aimed at water and soil quality, and wider biodiversity.
+This will soon be complemented by further management practices under the Sustainable Farming Incentive.
+We are changing our farming structure and working practices, embracing the key principles of regenerative agriculture, so we can have a positive impact on the environment.

 SHARE FARMING